grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ~~~

-It seems we solved the problem, by pulling data to a place that has the context, i.e. knows what to do with this data.
+It seems we solved the problem, by separating the data from the context it is used in and pulling data to a place that has the context, i.e. knows what to do with this data.
 Are we happy?
-We may be unless we look at how the other parts look like - the sending one:
+We may be unless we look at how the other parts look like - remember that in addition to displaying sessions, we also want to send them and persist them.
+The sending logic looks like this:

 {lang="csharp"}
 ~~~
 //part of sending logic
 foreach(var session in sessions)
 {
-  var message = Message.Blank();
+  var message = SessionMessage.Blank();
   message.Owner = session.GetOwner();
   message.Target = session.GetTarget();
   message.ExpiryTime = session.GetExpiryTime();